ucb-eecs251b/sp23-labs/lab2/spec.md

 The final SHA-3 accelerator block (essentially just connects the combinational datapath with the control FSM) has been given to you and is located in `src/main/scala/sha3/Sha3Accel.scala`.
+The implemented state machine would cycle through the wait, hash and write states.
+It does not need to process multiple messages simultaneously, so you can assume that the accelerator would stall any messages at the compute phase via ready-valid protocol.
 You can also find the final test in `src/test/scala/sha3/Sha3AccelSpec.scala`.
 Obviously, you will not want to run this test until you have all of your blocks implemented and hooked up properly.
 This final test is replicated in a step-by-step